|

 operations, such as table imports, InstantDB yields control to

+allow asynchronous GC to take place.
 A well written garbage collector will always find unreferenced

 objects eventually - and that's the key point.
 There is